Our Pre-Veterinary Medicine Program provides undergraduate students with relevant coursework to help them prepare for a career in veterinary medicine.

-Students seeking to apply to a College of Veterinary Medicine should major in biology or chemistry.
-Completion of courses in biology, chemistry,mathematics, and physics will help prepare students for the Graduate Record Exam (GRE) or Veterinary College Admission Test (VCAT).
-In order to be accepted into most Veterinary Medical Schools an applicant must have completed 90 semester hours of college work.
+Students planning to attend a College of Veterinary Medicine should major in biology or chemistry.
+Completion of the recommended courses in biology, chemistry, mathematics, and physics will assist students in preparing for the Graduate Record Exam (GRE) and Veterinary College Admission Test (VCAT).
+Most Veterinary Medical Schools require applicants to have completed 90 semester hours of college work.
 Specific course requirements vary from school to school.

-South Carolina does not have a Veterinary School; therefore, South Carolina residents must attend an out-of-state Veterinary school.
-However, students maybe considered in-state residents for tuition purposes at the University of Georgia, Tuskegee University (Alabama), and Mississippi State University.
+Because South Carolina has no veterinary schools, SC residents must complete their veterinary medicine education out-of-state.
+For tuition purposes, however, SC students may be considered in-state residents at the University of Georgia, Tuskegee University (Alabama), and Mississippi State University.

-Students should consider the following courses in preparation for application to Vet school.
+Students should consider the following courses in preparation for application to a veterinary school:

 - Biological Science (BIO 121, 4 hours)

 - Zoology (BIO 122, 4 hours)

 - Pharmacology and Toxicology (BIO 220, 3 hours)

 - Comparative Vertebrate Anatomy (BIO 315, 4 hours)